 The majority of people who provided feedback supported most of the proposed improvements including the introduction of a pedestrian crossing on Kesteven Street and better way finding signage to the underutilised car park near the oval.

-Feedback showed there is strong support for introducing a mix of time restricted parking in the main car park, as well support for an additional mobility parking space to improve access and a new loading zone to improve safety.
+There was also strong support for introducing a mix of time restricted parking in the main car park, as well an additional mobility parking space to improve access and a new loading zone to improve safety.

 There was mixed feedback on the proposed speed cushions and introducing a 40 km/h zone for the Florey shops precinct.
 Requests for additional car parking on adjacent public land were also received as well as suggestions on improving line marking in the car park to clarify the road layout.